Fat Transfer: A Possible Alternative to Breast Implants

 If you are looking to restore volume or shape that has been lost over the years due to weight loss, ageing, pregnancy or breastfeeding but still want to keep the natural look, breast fat transfer should be considered when discussing this with your surgeon.
 With it being an implant-free procedure, it can leave your breasts feeling and looking more natural.

 The purpose of this procedure is to remove the fat from unwanted areas.
 For many women, fat can be removed from an area of the body in which they seek less confidence.
 These personally troublesome areas can include the stomach, hips and thighs.
 We often find some areas of our body that can be very reluctant to reduce fat.
 In this case, the procedure could offer other benefits, such as slimming an area of your body whilst enhancing the volume of your breasts.

 Whether you are self-conscious about the shape, balance or position of your breasts.
 This procedure is a better option for women who want a subtle alteration without having implants.
 It can make a particular difference for women who want to achieve a symmetry to their breasts.

 For those who are concerned about the procedure of breast implants, considering breast fat transfer is a good option, as it can be less invasive to the body.
 Incisions will be made to remove the fat from the unwanted area, using liposuction.
 The fat cells will then be injected into your breast; as a result, it can leave less visible scarring.

 Like all procedures, it can have its limitations.
-Naturally slimmer women with less body fat may not have the option of a breast fat transfer, or women who want to go above 2 cup sizes may want to consider breast implants.
+Naturally slimmer women with less body fat may not have the option of fat transfer, or women who want to go above 2 cup sizes may want to consider breast implants.

 At our practices, both Suffolk Breast Practice and Essex Breast Practice, your health is our top priority.
-For those considering the options, we will provide you with the highest standard of advice to help you decide which procuedure is best suited for you.
+For those considering the options, we will provide you with the highest standard of advice to help you decide which procedure is best suited for you.